smaht-dac/submitr/docs/source/usage.rst

 To invoke the submission for validation only, without having SMaHT actually ingest anything into its data store, do::

    submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --validate-only

+To be clear, this `will` submit the file to SMaHT for processing, but no data ingestion will take place, and any problems will be reported back to you from the SMaHT server.
+To sanity check the file you are submitting  `before` actually submitting it to SMaHT, you should use the ``--check`` option described now below.

 **Sanity Checking**